microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/examples/New-MgCommunicationCall.md

 New-MgCommunicationCall -BodyParameter $params

 ```
-This example shows how to use the New-MgCommunicationCall Cmdlet.
+This example will### example 10: create peer-to-peer pstn call with application hosted media